bcbrian/code-quests-100/content/posts/2018-10-15/index.md

 });
 ```

 You will learn what all of this is soon.
-It will take practice.
 There will be fun and frustration.

 Before we do that though, let me introduce you to the place where you will write your code, your code editor.
 Go ahead and click on the box below to load the code editor.
 Then in the box on the left, the big dark one, select and delete the text.
 Then write anything you want.
 You will see the right side change as you type.
-The right side, is a mini browser that is rendering your code.
+The right side is a mini browser that is rendering your code.

 ---